PexArt-web/PX-Luxury/README.md

 - *Shopping Cart*: Add products to your cart and proceed to checkout seamlessly.
 - *Order Management*: Track your orders and manage them efficiently.
 - *Payment Integration*: Accept payments securely with Paystack.
-- *Email Notifications*: Utilizes SendGrid for sending order confirmations and updates.
+- *Email Notifications*: the Gmail or email sending system integration is not implemented.
+However, I plan to enhance this project significantly in the future using frameworks like React or other technologies.
 - *Responsive Design*: Optimized for various devices using Bootstrap.

 ## Technologies Used

 - *Frontend*: HTML, CSS, JavaScript, Bootstrap
 - *Backend and Database*: Firebase (Authentication, Realtime Database)
 - *Payment Integration*: Paystack
-- *Email Integration*: SendGrid for sending transactional emails
+- *Email Integration*: coming soon...

-# E-commerce Project

-This repository contains the frontend code for an e-commerce project.
-Currently, the Gmail or email sending system integration is not implemented.
-However, I plan to enhance this project significantly in the future using frameworks like React or other technologies.

 ## Future Plans